 Minnetrista Museum & Gardens in Muncie Indiana offers a 40-acre campus along the White River with various native habitats that attract a wide range of songbirds.
 It features three distinct Indiana native habitats: constructed ponds, a woodland area with nine varieties of native trees, and a tallgrass prairie.
 The nature area is open to the general public free of charge, making it an accessible spot for a quick morning bird walk.

+Gingerbread Granola

+Recipe submitted by Mary Stores

-Note: I found this recipe on , and I have made my own modifications which I am sharing here.ute, cute, t, yIrresistible spiced granola with the flavors of gingerbread, including molasses, ginger and cinnamon.
+Note: I found this recipe on Cookie and Kate, and I have made my own modifications which I am sharing here.

+Prep Time: 10 minutes, cook Time: 30 minutes, total Time: 40 minutes, yield: 8 cups

+Irresistible spiced granola with the flavors of gingerbread, including molasses, ginger and cinnamon.
 Sweetened with maple syrup and dried cranberries, this granola is gluten free as long as you use gluten-free oats.

-s
+Ingredients

+4 cups old-fashioned rolled oats

+1 ½ cups raw pecans and/or walnuts

+1 teaspoon fine-grain sea salt (if you’re using standard table salt, scale back to ¾ teaspoon)

+1 teaspoon ground cinnamon

+1 teaspoon ground ginger

+½ cup melted coconut oil (or olive oil)

-(I prefer using ¼ cup instead.)
+⅓ cup real maple syrup (I prefer using ¼ cup instead.)

+¼ cup molasses

+1 teaspoon vanilla extract

+½ cup large, unsweetened coconut flakes* (optional)

-, raisins or craisins
+⅓ cup chopped dried cranberries, raisins or craisins

-(optional)
+⅓ cup chopped candied ginger (optional)

+Instructions

+Preheat the oven to 350 degrees Fahrenheit and line a half-sheet pan with parchment paper.

+In a large mixing bowl, combine the oats, nuts, salt, cinnamon and ground ginger.
+Stir to combine.

+Stir in the oil, maple syrup, molasses and vanilla.
+Turn the granola out onto your prepared pan and use a large spoon to spread it in an even layer.
+Bake for 10 minutes, then remove from the oven and top with coconut flakes (if using).
+Stir up the mixture to make sure the granola cooks evenly.

+Return the pan to the oven for 8 to 11 more minutes, or until the granola is lightly golden on top.
+It will continue to crisp up as it cools.

+Top the granola with the chopped cranberries and candied ginger.
+Let the granola cool before breaking it into pieces and enjoying.

+Store the granola in an airtight container.
+It should stay fresh for 1 to 2 weeks.
+Store in the refrigerator for longer shelf life.

 Contact Information for the ACBI Board